halvors/FC2MPPatcher/README.md

  * The game files itself.
 (We do not ship any game files as they are copyrighted by Ubisoft).
  * The newest version of the game from (Steam, GOG or Uplay) or Retail version with Patch 1.03 applied.

+### Antivirus
+This patch wil probably trigger a false positive in your antivirus software because it alters the gme files of Far Cry 2, this is normal.
+You're welcome to read thrught our code!

 ## Technical information

 ## Thanks to